aaronabramov/environment/nginx.md

-### Nginx configuration for proxy pass to local node istance
+### Nginx configuration for proxy pass to local node instance

 With default ubuntu configuration put this file to `/etc/nginx/sites-enabled/<your_app>`